jhaslowh/UFO_Attack/README.md

 - "screen show" : show the current screen
 - "test" : load test screen

-Commands while in Level Editor
+Commands for Level Editor (Must be in screen with one)
+- "editor open" : open level editor
+- "editor close" : close level editor
 - "scenery add tree" : add new tree to level
 - "scenery add 0" : same as previous
 - "scenery add sign [text]" : add new sign to level (if text left blank, text will be set to "none"